slatedocs/slate/source/includes/_digital_invoices.md

 currency, and purchase orders.
 It will also automatically link the invoice line items with the purchase order line items if any match found.

+### Requires Invoice and Match feature flag

+This API endpoint return `Invoice Scan and Match feature is disabled for this company` if `enable_digital_invoice` feature flag or corrosponding feature flag for Invoice scan and match feature is disabled for the company.
+So make sure to only allow this feature in mobile app for the companies where Invoice scan and match feature flag is enabled.
+To check if required feature flag is enabled or not check [Company Detail API](#get-a-specific-company) and check if `scan_and_match_ff_enabled` attribute is `true`.

 ### How to know Invoice is Linked with Purchase Order

 Invoice are linked with Purchase order through Invoice line items.
 Every invoice line items